 Uses of "Por"

-Example: Hemos reservado el vuelo por Internet.
+• Means: Hemos reservado el vuelo por Internet.
+(We booked the flight through the Internet.)

 Uses of "Para"